hitobito/hitobito_skv/README.md

 # hitobito_skv
-A hitobito wagon defining the organization hierarchy and additional features for SKV Basis Setup
+A hitobito wagon defining the organization hierarchy and additional features for Swiss Canoe Basis Setup